Show / Hide Table of Contents

 Parameters

-AddressFamily addressFamily
+addressFamily

-SocketType socketType
+socketType

-ProtocolType protocolType
+protocolType

 Remarks

 The addressFamily parameter specifies the addressing scheme that the Socket class uses, the socketType parameter specifies the type of the Socket class, and the protocolType parameter specifies the protocol used by Socket.
 The three parameters are not independent.
 Some address families restrict which protocols can be used with them, and often the Socket type is implicit in the protocol.
-If the combination of address family, Socket type, and protocol type esults in an invalid Socket, this constructor throws a SocketException.
+If the combination of address family, Socket type, and protocol type results in an invalid Socket, this constructor throws a SocketException.

 Properties